 Chrome Remote Desktop

-If you're a big video connoisseur, or if you're always finding that you have to convert your videos to make them playable (or streamable) to all of your devices, then you're going to want Handbrake on your Mac, pronto.
+If you're a video connoisseur, or if you're always finding that you have to convert your videos to make them playable (or streamable) to all of your devices, then you're going to want HandBrake on your Mac, pronto.
 This is one of the best OS X apps for video conversion, period.
 It's detailed enough to give power users plenty of options to play with, but it's also simple enough in its core functionality that even newbies will be able to figure out how to convert a video file from one type to another.
-Best of all, it's completely free.
+Best of all, it's free.

-VLC media player is a powerful media playback app from the nonprofit VideoLAN group.
-Resolutely open source, the team has ported VLC to OS X, Windows, Linux, Android, iOS and more.
+VLC Media Player is a powerful media playback app from the nonprofit VideoLAN group.
+Resolutely open-source, the team has ported VLC to OS X, Windows, Linux, Android, iOS and more.
 What sets this media player apart is its ability to play — or stream — almost any non-DRM file you throw at it, all without requiring the installation of various codec packages.
 Have an old audio file, camera footage or other piece of arcane media?
 VLC can get the job done.

-If you're more productive keeping your hands on your keyboard at all times, then you need a quick and convenient way to move the windows around your desktop or laptop screen.
+If you're more productive when keeping your hands on your keyboard at all times, then you need a quick and convenient way to move the windows around your desktop or laptop screen.
 Spectacle lets you shoot your open windows around your desktop (or to other monitors) using simple keyboard shortcuts.
-You can send the windows to pre-defined areas, like the four quadrants of your main screen or your screen's horizontal or vertical thirds.
+You can send the windows to pre-defined areas, such as the four quadrants of your main screen or your screen's horizontal or vertical thirds.
 You can also shrink and expand windows as you see fit, all without touching your trackpad or mouse.